SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/target-list.md

 The distinctive feature of a static selection is that it stays the same until you decide to change it – manually add new records to an existing selection or delete single records, unlike a dynamic selection.
 A dynamic selection will automatically update when records are added to or removed from your CRM database.

 You can use a static selection when you want absolute control of the content, for example, when you create a target list for a mailing.
-You’ll have full control over the contacts whom you want to send your next marketing mailing to.
+You will have full control over the contacts whom you want to send your next marketing mailing to.

-Another way to use a static selection is to analyze performance in your organization – it’s easy to view the results from a specific area and period like last month, last quarter, and so on.
+Another way to use a static selection is to analyze performance in your organization – it is easy to view the results from a specific area and period like last month, last quarter, and so on.
 By comparing the same static selection from different periods, you can see whether your company performed better or worse.

 ### Dynamic selection